Glazed Ham Steaks

 Two glazed ham steaks on a plate with Brussels sprouts and sweet potato

-The glaze I used here is a sweet and slightly tangy mix that reduces to a nice sticky glaze.
-You can’t really taste the Dijon mustard in the end, but if you don’t like Dijon or simply don’t have any on hand, you can also use a sweet-spicy-smoky rub like I used in my Glazed Pork Chops recipe.
+6. Try a different glaze.
+The glaze I use here is a sweet and slightly tangy mix that reduces to a nice sticky glaze.
+You can’t really taste the Dijon mustard in the end, but if you don’t like Dijon or simply don’t have any on hand, you can also use a sweet-spicy-smoky rub as I used in my glazed pork chops recipe.

 Share this recipe